 Method 3: Restore Data from Backup

 The only reliable way to recover files from a formatted drive is with the use of a backup that was made before you performed the operation.
-An accidentally formatted drive presents a prime example of why you need to take backups of your system frequently.
+According a data backup survey by Handy Recovery Advisor, about 78% of users back up their data, but only 33% do so regularly.
+A regular backup schedule is the best way to avoid losing your files in the face of unexpected data loss.

 Both macOS and Windows provide free backup and restore tools that you should be using regularly to protect your valuable data.
 Here’s how to recover files after formatting a hard drive with a backup.